ArnoldoM23/Jr-dev-agent/README.md

 ### 4. IDE Setup (Cursor/VS Code)

-In your project root (the project you are *working on*, not the agent repo), configure `.cursor/mcp.json` (or `.vscode/mcp.json`) to connect to your local Jr Dev Agent server.
+Configure `.cursor/mcp.json` (or `.vscode/mcp.json`) to connect to your local Jr Dev Agent server.
+You can use either STDIO (recommended for local) or SSE (HTTP).

+#### Option A: STDIO (Recommended for Local)
+This launches the server automatically when you open the IDE.

 ```json
 {